 Federal Subscriber Line Charge (SLC)

-The Federal Communications Commission (FCC) requires that local telephone companies recover a portion of our costs for facilities used to connect your home or business through a monthly assessment on all residential and business customers.
+The Federal Communications Commission (FCC) requires that local telephone companies recover a portion of our costs for facilities used to connect your home or business through a monthly assessment of all residential and business customers.
 Commonly known as the federal “subscriber line charge” or SLC, this assessment is part of the FCC’s effort to promote a competitive framework for the U.S. telecom industry.
 The federal SLC is a flat monthly charge assessed directly on your bill.

-The FCC established the federal SLC as a way to reduce the “access charges” paid by long distance companies but still compensate local companies for the use of our networks by those carriers to gain “access” to their long distance customers.
-Prior to the establishment of the SLC, long distance carriers were assessed a per-minute “access” charge to use our facilities, but the FCC changed the way we charge for that cost.
-For purposes of competition, the FCC decided to target end user customers more directly for these costs.
+The FCC established the federal SLC as a way to reduce the “access charges” paid by long-distance companies but still compensate local companies for the use of our networks by those carriers to gain “access” to their long-distance customers.
+Prior to the establishment of the SLC, long-distance carriers were assessed a per-minute “access” charge to use our facilities, but the FCC changed the way we charge for that cost.
+For purposes of competition, the FCC decided to target end-user customers more directly for these costs.
 As a result, the SLCs result in no additional revenue for local telephone companies.

 Basic Local Service Charge

 This prints as “RES (BUS) TELEPHONE SERVICE” on your TMS bill.
 A member must pay this fee to receive a dial tone.
 All basic local landline service charges by the Indiana Utility Regulatory Commission (IURC) were removed from regulation as of July 1, 2009.